YinJC/uk-tex-faq/FAQ-texorpdf.md

----
-layout: page
-title: Token not allowed in PDFDocEncoded string
+# Token not allowed in PDFDocEncoded string
----

 The package [`hyperref`](http://ctan.org/pkg/hyperref) produces this error when it doesn't know how to make something into a ''character'' that will go into one